Last Updated on

 Google has clearly stated that responsive design, which renders your website mobile friendly (and all-device friendly), helps their “algorithms accurately assign indexing properties to the page rather than needing to signal the existence of corresponding desktop/mobile pages.”
 Ah yes, we are all slaves to the Google algorithms… Love them or hate them, there’s just no escaping the fact that to get better rankings you need to follow Google’s guidelines to ensure they can index your site.
 (In case you’re still wondering, those guidelines firmly point towards mobile-first indexing.)

-How to Check if your Website is Mobile Friendly
+How to Check if your Mobile SEO Strategy is Working

 Well, there’s always that mobile phone you’re reading this on… Start there!